Best practices for SEM upgrades

 As of version SEM 6.7, L4 configuration is no longer supported.

-The upgrade will overwrite the system partition and cannot be interrupted or undone.
-SolarWinds recommends exporting (Hyper-V) or taking a snapshot of (vSphere) your SEM virtual appliance before running the upgrade.
-You can delete the snapshot upon confirmation of a successful upgrade.
+The upgrade overwrites the system partition and cannot be interrupted or undone.
+SolarWinds recommends exporting (Hyper-V) or taking a snapshot of (vSphere) your SEM virtual appliance before you perform the upgrade.
+You can delete the snapshot when the upgrade is completed.

 Resize the SEM virtual appliance

 You can increase the SEM virtual appliance capacity by increasing the SEM virtual appliance size in your hypervisor.
 This process adds up to 15 minutes to the boot-up process to adjust the file systems.

 See your hypervisor documentation for information about increasing the appliance size.